404labfr/laravel-stripe-server/readme.md

 # Laravel Stripe Server

-Laravel Stripe Server is a library to handle Stripe SCA checkout.
+Laravel Stripe Server is a library to handle Stripe SCA checkout for your models.

 - [Requirements](#requirements)
 - [Intended workflow](#intended-workflow)